Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in Prompt Emission: Results

-In total, 14 bursts (including 8 cases in the Phase I sample and 11 cases in the Phase II sample, noticing that some cases appear in both samples) meet the HLE-dominated criterion based on the power law spectral analysis.
+In total, 14 bursts (including eight cases in the Phase I sample and 11 cases in the Phase II sample, noticing that some cases appear in both samples) meet the HLE-dominated criterion based on the power-law spectral analysis.
 These bursts are our primary interest.
-Our next step is to study these bursts in detail by investigating their compliance with the curvature effect predictions in the more complicated cutoff power law model using a time-dependent analysis.
+Our next step is to study these bursts in detail by investigating their compliance with the curvature-effect predictions in the more complicated cutoff power-law model using a time-dependent analysis.